Valluvan Vasuki

-Valluvan Vasuki is a 2008 Indian Tamil-language film starring Sathya, Shwetha Bandekar, Ranjith and Ponvannan and directed by K. Bharathi.
+Valluvan Vasuki is a 2008 Indian Tamil-language romantic drama film directed by K. Bharathi and starring Ranjith, Ponvannan, Sathya, and Shwetha Bandekar.
 The story is about the Konar dynasty and much of the shooting was done in villages bordering the Kollidam River in Thanjavur district.

 Plot

 Valluvan and Vasuki fall deeply in love with each other, but their families are strictly against their union.
 However, the two are determined to fight all odds to be together.

 Soundtrack

+The music was composed by S. A. Rajkumar.
 Lyrics written by Pa.
-Vijay and S. A. Rajkumar.
+Vijay and Rajkumar.